Here is some helpful information when it comes to adding new slides to the system.

 - Text included on slides should be kept to a minimum and large enough to see from a distance.
 Stick to the basics; who/what, where, when and why.
 For instance, “Check out our upcoming event!”, “On the Pentacrest”, “November 1st, 2017”, “This event includes free pizza, games, and will be the best event, EVER!”.
 This digital signage platform is a mechanism for quick information as people pass by the display.
 Most people will not spend enough time in front of the display to read the entire biography of a Visiting Lecturer slide, so try to avoid too much text.

-- Be cognizant of how your slides appear to visually impaired users.
+- Be cognizant of how your slides appear to low or no vision users.
 This includes adding informative Alt Text to all images.
 If you have text on your slide, it needs to be included in the Alt Text along with a brief description of any images on the slides.
 Think: If you couldn’t see the slide, how would someone describe it to you?

 - Stick to either dark text on light background or vice versa.
 Avoid color combinations that will limit those with color-blindness from properly viewing your slide.